-The City's net OPEB liability was measured as of September 30, 2016.
-The total OPEB liability used to calculate the net OPEB liability was determined as of that date.
-The total OPEB liability was "rolled-back" from September 30, 2016, using a discount rate of 3.71%, thus producing no experience gain or loss from the period ending September 30, 2016.
+The City's net OPEB liability was measured as of September 30, 2017.
+The total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation.

-The Total OPEB Liability was determined by an actuarial valuation as of October 1, 2016, using the following actuarial assumptions:
+The total OPEB liability was determined by an actuarial valuation as of October 1, 2016 updated to September 30, 2017, using the following actuarial assumptions:

 Inflation 3.00%

 Salary Increases See Assumptions and Methods

-Discount Rate 3.06%
+Discount Rate 3.64%

+Initial Trend Rate 8.50%

+Ultimate Trend Rate 4.00%

+Years to Ultimate 55

 Investment Rate of Return 0.00%